 Think big!
 Set the appropriate expectations for team members.
 There are companies who are all for pushing the boundaries.
 Setting challenging OKRs and pushing everyone to go above and beyond is not a bad thing.
 If that’s the case, make sure the right benchmark is set.
 Over-challenging objectives tend to be demotivating to team members if they feel out of reach and unattainable.
 It’s important to strike the right balance.

 Download 45 OKR Examples

 Writing OKRs isn’t easy.
 The best goals combine broad company vision with specific, measure results.
 It’s good to be ambitious, but OKRs also need to be achievable and measurable.
 To help businesses, Paycor is offering 45 examples of great OKRs, covering a wide range of job functions and department-levels.
-Fill out the form at the top of the page for access.
+Fill out the form for access.